World Health Worker Week: Supporting health workers across the globe

-SHOPS Plus recognizes that both public and private health workers are essential for achieving global health goals.
-That’s why we tap private sector providers to fill gaps in the health workforce.
+SHOPS Plus recognizes that both public and private health workers are essential for achieving global health goals, now more than ever.
 This World Health Worker Week we highlight the important role private sector providers play in the global health workforce and how SHOPS Plus provides them with the training and support they need to do their jobs effectively.

 Investing in the next generation of nurses and midwives in Tanzania

-Students studying at private medical training institutes in Tanzania have limited opportunities to obtain practical clinical experience.
-SHOPS Plus, in partnership with the Association of Private Health Colleges, designed a pilot focused on increasing the practical clinical skills of nursing and midwifery students.
-Forty students participated in a recent pilot at health facilities in Dar es Salaam where they learned about family planning, integrated HIV care, antenatal care, and primary health care.
+Students studying at private medical training institutes in Tanzania have limited opportunities to obtain practical clinical experience, which is essential to the provision of quality care.
+Working with the ministry of health, SHOPS Plus and the Association of Private Health Colleges designed a pilot focused on increasing the practical clinical skills of nursing and midwifery students.
+Medical practitioners at private health facilities in Dar es Salaam guided fifty students through specific aspects of patient care related to family planning, integrated HIV care, antenatal care, and primary health care.
+The ministry has committed to using this practical training methodology with all future cohorts of nursing and midwifery students.
 Read more.

 Going beyond the public sector workforce to meet global HIV goals

 A major challenge in the fight against HIV/AIDS is how to support the workforce required to maintain control of the epidemic.
 National HIV responses in many countries are constrained by human resources for health shortages.
-To accelerate and increase the provision of quality HIV/AIDS services in these settings, it is important to leverage private health care providers.
-A SHOPS Plus study of the private health sector highlights opportunities to leverage the private providers to meet 95-95-95 goals set forth by UNAIDS.
+Engaging with private providers is key to increasing the provision of quality HIV/AIDS services in these settings.
+A SHOPS Plus study of the private health sector highlights opportunities to use private providers to meet 95-95-95 goals set forth by UNAIDS.
 Watch the series of videos from the study.